n30dyn4m1c/crt-turtlesoup-ea/README.md

 ![Turtle Soup Alert](screenshot.png)

 ## Further Improvements
+- Check that false breakout candle body is less than half of the range candle body
 - Add timed triggers for H4 detection: check only during the first 30 minutes of each H4 candle, every 10 minutes
 - Expand Turtle Soup detection to use multi-candle range breakouts (e.g., break of last 2–5 candles)
 - Detect same-direction Turtle Soup (e.g., bullish breakout with a bullish long-wick candle)
-- Add doji candle logic to filter out weak signals
 - Add per-symbol memory to prevent repeated alerts per candle
 - Combine all timeframe logic into one EA with toggle switches
 - Introduce ATR filtering or additional candle quality filters